Bohmian Mechanics: Observables

 Furthermore, if we ask about the asymptotic velocity $u$ as $t\to\infty$ (that the particle will ultimately have if from now on no external forces act on it) instead of the instantaneous velocity $v$ at time $t$, then the situation is different: $u$, which is determined by $Q$ and $\psi$, can be measured without knowledge of $\psi$, and the product $mu$ (mass times asymptotic velocity) has the distribution known in standard quantum mechanics as the momentum distribution, i.e., (leaving out factors of $\hbar$) $|\hat\psi(k)|^2$ with $\hat\psi(k)$ the Fourier transform of $\psi(q)$.
 The Heisenberg uncertainty relation then means the following in Bohmian mechanics: While position and momentum (understood as $mu$) of a particle do have actual values, inhabitants cannot know both values with inaccuracies whose product is smaller than $\hbar/2$, even if they know the particle's wave function.
 (This is another limitation to knowledge.)

 In contrast to position and momentum ($mu$), energy, angular momentum, and spin do not even have actual values (except for special wave functions, viz., eigenfunctions of energy or angular momentum or spin).
-Rather, the experiments that are commonly called ``quantum measurements'' of energy etc., create random\footnote{The outcomes are, in fact, determined by the initial wave function $\chi(q_a)$ of the apparatus, its initial configuration $Q_a$, the coupling Hamiltonian, and the object's initial wave function $\varphi(q_s)$ and configuration $Q_s$ together; but they are in general not functions of $\varphi$ and $Q_s$ alone.
-See also \cite{Emery} for a discussion of deterministic randomness.} outcomes instead of revealing pre-existing quantities (as in the ordinary meaning of ``measuring'').
+Rather, the experiments that are commonly called ``quantum measurements'' of energy etc., create random outcomes instead of revealing pre-existing quantities (as in the ordinary meaning of ``measuring'').
 Thus, ironically, Bohmian mechanics is a ``no hidden variables'' theory for most observables.

+(The outcomes are, in fact, determined by the initial wave function $\chi(q_a)$ of the apparatus, its initial configuration $Q_a$, the coupling Hamiltonian, and the object's initial wave function $\varphi(q_s)$ and configuration $Q_s$ together; but they are in general not functions of $\varphi$ and $Q_s$ alone.
+See also \cite{Emery} for a discussion of deterministic randomness.)